circleci/circleci-docs/jekyll/_cci2/executor-types.md

 ## Overview
 {:.no_toc}

-This version of CircleCI enables you to run jobs in one of three environments: using Docker images, using a dedicated Linux VM image, or using a macOS VM image.
+CircleCI enables you to run jobs in one of three environments: using Docker images, using a dedicated Linux VM image, or using a macOS VM image.

 For building on Linux, there are tradeoffs to `docker` versus `machine`, as follows: